Madiha41/AtliQ-Sales-and-Financial-Performance-Analysis-/README.md

 1. [Profit and Loss Statement by Fiscal Year](https://github.com/Madiha41/AtliQ-Sales-and-Financial-Performance-Analysis-/blob/main/P%20%26%20L%20By%20Fiscal%20Year.pdf): Evaluates financial performance over the years, focusing on net sales, COGS, and gross margins.
 2. [Profit and Loss Statement by Market](https://github.com/Madiha41/AtliQ-Sales-and-Financial-Performance-Analysis-/blob/main/P%20%26%20L%20For%20Markets.pdf): Breaks down the P&L by different markets to understand regional performance.
 3. [Profit and Loss Statement by Month](https://github.com/Madiha41/AtliQ-Sales-and-Financial-Performance-Analysis-/blob/main/P%20%26%20L%20By%20Fiscal%20Month.pdf): Provides a month-by-month analysis of the P&L to identify trends and anomalies.
-4. [Gross Margin % by Quarters](#): Analyzes gross margin percentages across different quarters, segmented by sub-zones.
+4. [Gross Margin % by Quarters](https://github.com/Madiha41/AtliQ-Sales-and-Financial-Performance-Analysis-/blob/main/GM%25%20By%20Quarters(Sub-Zone).pdf): Analyzes gross margin percentages across different quarters, segmented by sub-zones.

 ## 7. Purpose of Sales Analytics
 Sales analytics in this project aim to: